top of page

 • Cheshire Grin Cat Cafe - great pastries and coffee with adoptable cats

-• Hartford Coffee - quieter cafe with delicious coffee and food, vegetarian options
+• Hartford Coffee - a quieter cafe with delicious coffee and food, vegetarian options

 • Park Avenue Coffee - unique, tasty coffees and famous gooey butter cake